MetaSys-LISBP/IsoCor/README.md

 It is one of the routine tools that we use at the [MetaSys team](http://www.lisbp.fr/en/research/molecular-physiology-and-metabolism/metasys.html) and [MetaToul platform](http://www.metatoul.fr) in isotopic studies of metabolic systems.

 The code is open-source, and available under a GPLv3 license.
+Additional information can be found in [IsoCor publication](https://doi.org/10.1093/bioinformatics/btz209).

 Detailed documentation can be found online at Read the Docs ([https://isocor.readthedocs.io/](https://isocor.readthedocs.io/)).
 Check out the [Tutorials](https://isocor.readthedocs.io/en/latest/tutorials.html) to use the best correction option!